Hair

 In post-menopause, a woman’s periods have stopped for longer than 12 consecutive months.
 However, symptoms of menopause can sometimes continue or evolve during this time as hormone levels stabilise.
 This can take approximately 4-5 years, during which time, you may still experience some noticeable changes to your mind, body, and hair.

 “I have seen some of my clients’ hair grow thicker and more luxurious after the rollercoaster of menopause is over – usually 18 months to two years after menopause.
-For people who have always had naturally fine hair, this can be just as surprising as the typical thinning we see in menopause.” – Marie Nieuwoudt, Group Education Manager at CLOUD NINE.
+For people who have always had naturally fine hair, this can be just as surprising as the typical thinning we see in menopause.”

-Learn more about how hormone fluctuations can lead to hair shedding and thinning in our guide to hormonal hair loss
+Learn more about how hormone fluctuations can lead to hair shedding and thinning in our guide to hormonal hair loss.

 HOW YOUR HAIR AND SCALP CHANGE DURING THE MENOPAUSE